antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 You can see that there's an obvious cycle that follows the work week.
 Looking closer, it's clear that the `build` and `restore` commands drop off quite a bit on the weekend, while the `run` command doesn't quite as much.

-We wonder if developers use `build` and `restore` while maybe there is some significant automation somewhere that uses `run` that doesn't take weekends off.
-This difference in commands usage remains an open question.
+We wonder if developers use `build` and `restore` while automation that doesn't take weekends off uses `run`.

 ### Geographic Distributions
 ![Geographic Distribution](cli-client-os-geo.png)

-It's interesting to take a look at the geographic variations in client operating system usage.
-Most have a mix, but you can see that some areas run predominantly on a single operating system, at least as it relates to .NET Core usage.
+It's interesting to take a look at the geographic variations in operating system usage.
+Most geographies have a mix, but you can see that some areas run predominantly on a single operating system, at least as it relates to .NET Core usage.

 This data and visualization is based on the IP address seen on the server.
+It is not collected by the CLI.
 The IP address is not stored, but converted to a city/country representation.

 ### Overall Operating System Distribution
 ![OS Distribution](cli-os-distribution-by-distinctip.png)

-Given .NET's roots, it's not surprising to see a pretty large Windows following.
-It's exciting to see some pretty substantial Linux and Darwin (macOS) usage as well.
+Given .NET's roots, it's not surprising to see a large Windows following.
+It's exciting to see   substantial Linux and Darwin (macOS) usage as well.

 ### Operating System Version Distribution